kulmam92/azure-terraform-modules/components/StandardAKS/README.md

 Sample script to deploy is in `/test/fixture`.

-Make sure to replace any thing that starts with "<My-" from the `./test/fixture/terraform.tfvars` file before use that.
+Make sure to replace any thing that starts with "<MY-" from the `./test/fixture/terraform.tfvars` file before use that.

 ```terraform
 component          = "AKSTest"